 While the Cold War unfolded following World War II, the sources of its tension can be found significantly earlier.
 During the 1930s, most politicians in the West viewed Nazi Germany and Soviet Russia in similar terms.
-Nazism and communism may have occupied opposite ends of the political spectrum, but each was as dangerous and threatening as the other.
-Adolf Hitler and Joseph Stalin might have hated one another, but to the West they were mirror-image dictators, each guilty of the same political oppressions and disregard for humanity.
-In August 1939 Hitler and Stalin signed a non-aggression treaty, promising not to go to war on each other for a decade.
+While Nazism and communism occupied opposite ends of the political spectrum, they viewed both ideologies as dangerous and threatening.
+Adolf Hitler and Joseph Stalin may have hated one another but to the West they were mirror-image dictators, each guilty of political oppression, brutality and disregard for humanity.
+In August 1939 Hitler and Stalin signed a non-aggression treaty, promising not to declare war on each other for a decade.
 When Hitler’s forces invaded western Poland in September, triggering World War II, Stalin’s Red Army was invading and occupying Poland from the east.
-This development horrified Western observers: it seemed as though the two dictators had come to an agreement that might allow them to divide and conquer Europe.
-In reality the Nazi-Soviet non-aggression treaty was nothing more than a stalling tactic.
-Hitler fully intended to break the treaty and invade Russia, sometime before 1943, while Stalin was aware of his intentions.
-Against the advice of his generals, the German leader ordered an attack on the USSR in June 1941.
-This pushed Stalin and his country into an awkward but critically important military alliance with the US and Britain.
+This development horrified Western observers, who feared the two dictators had reached an agreement to divide and conquer Europe.
+In reality, the Nazi-Soviet non-aggression treaty was simply a stalling tactic.
+Hitler intended to break the treaty and invade Russia, probably sometime before 1943, while Stalin was aware of his intentions.
+Against the advice of his generals, the Nazi leader ordered an attack on the USSR in June 1941.
+This pushed Stalin and his country into an unlikely but strategically important military alliance with the Allies.

-During the war, Stalin participated in several high-level conferences with American and British leaders.
-The first of these summits was in Tehran, Iran in November-December 1943; a second was held in Yalta in February 1945.
-Present at both were Stalin and the two men who had once reviled him as a tyrant: Franklin Roosevelt and Winston Churchill.
-By the Yalta Conference, the level of co-operation and friendship between the so-called ‘Big Three’ and their countries was at its strongest level.
+During World War II, Stalin participated in several high-level conferences with American and British leaders.
+The first of these summits was held in Tehran, Iran in November-December 1943; a second was held in Yalta in February 1945.
+At both summits, Stalin shared the conference table with two men who had once reviled him as a tyrant: Franklin Roosevelt and Winston Churchill.
+By the Yalta conference, the level of co-operation and friendship between the so-called ‘Big Three’ had reached its strongest level.
 The Nazi invasion of the Soviet Union had stalled and then failed; the D-Day landings had been successful.
-By early 1945, Russian and American troops were close to meeting and Hitler’s forces were just weeks from defeat.
-Victory was well in sight when Roosevelt, Stalin and Churchill met at Yalta – not to plot the defeat of Germany, but to decide the future of the post-war world and rebuilding war-ravaged Europe.
+By early 1945, Hitler’s forces were just weeks from defeat as Soviet and Allied forces moved into Germany from east and west respectively.
+By the Yalta conference, the Allied leaders had turned their attention toward organising the post-war world and rebuilding war-ravaged Europe.

 Wilson Miscamble, historian

 The main issue on the table at Yalta was the future of Poland.
-Both Roosevelt and Churchill were acutely aware that Stalin had already double-crossed the West before over Poland.
+Both Roosevelt and Churchill were acutely aware that Stalin had double-crossed the West before over Poland.
 Stalin’s 1939 pact with Hitler included a secret clause to divide Polish territory between Germany and the USSR.
-But at Yalta, Stalin proved quite frank in his discussions about Poland.
-He admitted liability for entering into a pact with Hitler – but he justified it by explaining that Poland had frequently been used as a corridor for attacks on Russia.
-It was therefore important, Stalin said, to have a stake in Polish territory – or at least a Soviet-friendly government in Warsaw – to ease these fears of invasion from the west.
-Roosevelt and Churchill accepted this argument and agreed to let Stalin keep the eastern half of Poland, as per the 1939 Nazi-Soviet Pact.
+At Yalta, Stalin was quite frank in his discussions about Poland.
+He admitted liability for entering into a pact with Hitler but justified it by explaining that Poland had often been used as a corridor for attacks on Russia.
+It was therefore important for Russia to have a stake in Polish territory, Stalin said, to ease fears of invasion from the west.
+Roosevelt and Churchill accepted this and agreed to let the Soviet Union retain keep the eastern half of Poland.
 In return, Stalin promised to permit free elections in Poland.
-This agreement invited stinging criticisms of Churchill back in Britain, where he was accused in parliament of ‘selling out’ the Poles.
+This agreement drew stinging criticism back in Britain, where Churchill was accused in parliament of ‘selling out’ the Poles.
 The violation of Polish sovereignty had triggered Britain’s declaration of war on Germany – and now Churchill had “bargained it away” at Yalta.

-For all his candour, Stalin had no intention of honouring any promises regarding Poland.
-The Soviet occupying forces in Poland delayed elections there while they nullified opposition; in March 1945 they arrested sixteen Polish political leaders, conducted a show trial in Moscow and detained them in a labour camp.
+Stalin had no intention of honouring his promises on Poland.
+Instead, Soviet occupying forces in Poland delayed elections there while they nullified opposition.
+In March 1945 they arrested 16 Polish political leaders, conducted a show trial in Moscow and detained them in a labour camp.
 The elections weren’t held until January 1947, by which time Soviet agents had engineered a victory for local communists.
 Roosevelt soon realised that he had been wrong to trust the Russian leader.
 On April 1st 1945, the US president wrote Stalin a firm letter of protest over the lack of democratic developments in Poland.
 “I cannot conceal from you the concern with which I view the development of events… since our fruitful meeting at Yalta,” Roosevelt said.
-He pointed out the “discouraging lack of progress” in the implementation of Polish democratic government, and said that “a thinly disguised continuance of the present Warsaw regime would be unacceptable and would cause the people of the United States to regard the Yalta agreement as having failed”.
+He pointed out the “discouraging lack of progress” in the implementation of a Polish democratic government, and said that “a thinly disguised continuance of the present Warsaw regime would be unacceptable and would cause the people of the United States to regard the Yalta agreement as having failed”.
 Two weeks later Roosevelt was dead, following a massive stroke brought on by long-term illnesses, his immense workload and the stresses of office.

-- Germany would be occupied in four zones by the Allied powers – the US, Britain, France and Soviet Union – for an indeterminate period of time.
-The Allied military would act as the government in their respective zones.
+- Germany would be occupied by the Allies (US, Britain, France and Soviet Union) in four discrete zones, for an indeterminate period of time.
+Allied military commanders would act as the government in their respective zones.

-- The German armed forces should be scaled down, while factories and plants capable of producing armaments should be deconstructed or permanently converted to other uses.
+- Germany’s armed forces would be scaled down, while factories and plants capable of producing armaments would be deconstructed or permanently converted to other uses.
 The German economy would be converted to agriculture and light industry, with production and exports strictly controlled by the Allies.
 Restoring democratic institutions in Germany was identified as a long-term goal.

-- The borders of Germany were redrawn so that she was 25 percent smaller than in 1937.
-European nations formerly annexed by Germany, such as Austria and Sudenten Czechoslovakia, were to be returned to their original peoples, while German citizens living in those areas would be relocated to Germany.
+- The borders of Germany would be redrawn, leaving her 25 percent smaller than in 1937.
+European nations formerly annexed by Germany, such as Austria and Czechoslovakia, would be returned to their original peoples and German citizens living in those areas would be relocated to Germany.

-- The borders of Poland were also redrawn.
-The Soviets retained control over the Polish territory they had seized in 1939, while sizeable portions of eastern Germany were given to Poland.
-In effect, the entire nation of Poland was shifted to the west.
+- The borders of Poland would also be redrawn.
+The Soviets would retain control of Polish territory they seized in 1939, while sizeable portions of eastern Germany were given to Poland.
+The entire Polish nation, in effect, was shifted to the west.
 The Allies recognised a coalition of parties in Warsaw as the official government of Poland.

 The wartime conferences at Yalta and Potsdam revealed fundamental differences that contributed to the development of the Cold War.
 Stalin wanted a Soviet sphere of influence in eastern Europe, ostensibly to protect Russia from a western attack.
 The Soviet leader wanted to divide and cripple Germany so that it could never again threaten his country; he also wanted massive reparations from Germany to help rebuild the war-ravaged USSR.
 The Americans and British were uncertain about what to do with Germany – but they wanted European nations to have political systems and governments based on self-determination and democratic principles.
 But Stalin was a cunning negotiator – and one who couldn’t be taken at his word.
 He had a fundamental distrust of Western leaders and was paranoid about their intentions toward Russia.
 Stalin made promises he had no intention of keeping, simply so he could buy time to establish Soviet-controlled regimes and satellite states in eastern Europe.
 This encroachment established the first battleground for the Cold War: Europe divided by the Iron Curtain.